lalyos/meetup_hacking/README.md

 cd visualisation
 python -m http.server 8000
 ```
+2. Edit the **members.html** and change the `groups` array (around line 50.) to list your groups
-2. Then in a browser navigate to [http://localhost:8000/members.html](http://localhost:8000/members.html)
+3. Then in a browser navigate to [http://localhost:8000/members.html](http://localhost:8000/members.html)
-3. Kaboom!
+4. Kaboom!

 ### Web version